uncomplicate/deep-diamond/README.md

 Deep Diamond is a Clojure library for fast tensors and neural network related computations based on the highly optimized native libraries and computation routines for both CPU and GPU.

-## When it will be released?
+## When will it be released?

 Soon.
-Its progress will go along with the [books](https://aiprobook.com
+Its progress will go along with the [books](https://aiprobook.com)

 ## License